 2. Chiang Mai

 Located in the north, Chiang Mai is a hugely popular destination and one of the top places to visit in Thailand where you can find mountains, jungle, temples and elephant sanctuaries.
 This city has a much more laid-back vibe, which attracts many young travellers.
 From here, these young adventurers often rent a motorbike and will take the Mae Hong Son Loop, which is a 600 kilometres scenic route from Chiang Mai to Doi Inthanon National Park, Mae Sariang, Mae Hong Son, Pai and back to Chiang Mai.
 Other highlights are jungle trekking, visiting Sunday Walking Street Market, visiting the Long Neck Tribe and visiting the famous temples of Chiang Mai.
-Chiang Mai is also a perfect place to explore the famous Northern Thai Cuisine.
-For this, check out our article about the best local Thai restaurants in Chiang Mai.
+Chiang Mai is also a perfect place to explore the famous Northern Thai Cuisine, for example, eating at one of the best Khao Soi restaurants in Chiang Mai.
+For more local eateries, check out our article about the best local Thai restaurants in Chiang Mai.

 Famous temple in Chiang Mai